 In cases where GSVERs authorised by the relevant Host Country for use as ITMOs have been retired in the Gold Standard Impact Registry, and Gold Standard has (a) not been able to verify the application of a corresponding adjustment within three months after the Host Country was required to apply and report this corresponding adjustment in its Biennial Transparency Report according to the relevant definition of ‘first transfer’; or (b) has received evidence that an authorisation or a corresponding adjustment has been withdrawn, the affected GSVERs shall be reconciled in accordance with the following procedures.

-Where applicable, Gold Standard shall first seek information and instruct the relevant project developer to seek information from the relevant Host Country to explain why evidence has not or cannot be provided that a corresponding adjustment has been applied with respect to the associated GSVERs, and assurance that a corresponding adjustment will be applied.
+Where applicable, Gold Standard shall first seek information and instruct the relevant project developer to seek information from the relevant Host Country to explain why evidence has not or cannot be provided that a corresponding adjustment has been applied with respect to the associated GSVERs, and assurance that either a corresponding adjustment will be applied or, if applicable, that steps will be taken under a process the Host Country has in place to avoid double counting resulting from changes to authorisations.

 In cases where such evidence and assurance is not provided within three months of initial request or such longer period agreed by Gold Standard in writing at its sole discretion, Gold Standard shall formally provide notice to the relevant project developer, each account holder of retired affected GSVERs in the Gold Standard Impact Registry and, where applicable, any country that has accounted for use of the affected GSVERs towards their NDC.